mem48/geocompr/main.md

 In the context of spatial vector data classes in R, this can be clearly seen in the evolution of the **sf** package which in many ways evolved from the earlier **sp** package.

 R's evolving spatial ecosystem should also be understood in the context of developments in the wider R community.
-Since the release of visualisation package **ggplot2** in [2007](https://cran.r-project.org/src/contrib/Archive/ggplot2/) and data processing package **dplyr** in [2014](https://cran.r-project.org/src/contrib/Archive/dplyr/), these packages have become extremely popular.
+The visualisation and data processing packages **ggplot2** and **dplyr** (released on CRAN in [2007](https://cran.r-project.org/src/contrib/Archive/ggplot2/) and [2014](https://cran.r-project.org/src/contrib/Archive/dplyr/) respectively) exemplify these shifts.
-These and related packages share a common style, with a focus on 'tidy data'.
+These and other packages written by Hadley Wickham and collaborators share a common style, with a focus on 'tidy data' (hence the emergence of the term 'Hadleyverse' in [2013](https://trends.google.com/trends/explore?q=hadleyverse)).
 For ease of installation and to harmonize packages in this style, the **tidyverse** 'metapackage' was released in late [2016](https://cran.r-project.org/src/contrib/Archive/tidyverse/).
 Although there is no equivalent **sfverse**, there are a growing number of actively developed package which use **sf** (Table \@ref(tab:revdep)) and discussion of harmonization among R's many spatial packages.^[
 See the [r-spatial](https://github.com/r-spatial/) organisation and conversations in the [discussion](https://github.com/r-spatial/discuss/issues/11) repo for more on this.